anandhu-co-in/Netflix_clone_php_mySQL/README.md

 ### email : sb-l1kmg4786703@personal.example.com
 ### password : 12345678

 NOTE : Its not perfect.
-Not as responsive as orginal Netflix, Also since i have hosted using free tier of 00webhost, perfromance is not goot.
-Often the video preview doesnt work
+Not as responsive as orginal Netflix, Also since i have hosted using free tier of 00webhost, performance is not good.
+Often the video preview doesnt work!
+Most of the PHP in this project is coded following along this awesome udemy course :https://eylearning.udemy.com/course/netflix-clone/learn/lecture/16422936, Most of the HTML/CSS and JavaScript is myown!